 - Use a reflector to bounce light back toward the subject and fill in shadows

 - Use another flash as a “fill” and fill in shadows.

 Is Sun Light Hard or Soft Light?

-The sun is a hard light.
+The sun is a hard light source.
 I know, I know, that feels counterintuitive.
 “But…but…” you sputter.
 “The sun is HUGE!
 Isn’t it basically just one ginormous lighting source?”

 The sun is a really big light.
 But it’s so far away, that it becomes small relative to earth.
-So light from the sun is hard and creates strong, distinct shadows and highlights, as shown below.
+So using the sun as a light source is hard and creates strong, distinct shadows and highlights, as shown below.